develephant/aluxa-install/README.md

 return skill
 ```

-If the skill contains multiple intent types, we register them seperatly.
-For example, if a new intent named `GoodbyeIntent` is added to the skill, we can listen for it as well:
+If the skill contains multiple `Intent` types, we register them seperatly.
+For example, if a new `Intent` named `GoodbyeIntent` is added to the skill, we can listen for it as well:

 ```lua
 --skills/hello/Intents.lua